This blog article was originally published on July 31, 2024. It was last updated on January 16, 2025.

 Strategies to Consider

-As a lender, it's crucial to understand and adhere to this new rule to safeguard both your business and your borrowers.
+As a lender, it's crucial to understand and adhere to this new Rule to safeguard both your business and your borrowers.
 Here are a few things to consider to help you maintain compliance and strengthen borrower relationships:

 - Provide Advance Notices: Develop clear procedures to provide the required advance notice before attempting a withdrawal, detailing the payment amount, date, and other relevant information.